 The Kent Active Management System (KASM) project with United Kingdom Power Networks (UKPN) has won the 2019 “Innovation Project of the Year” at the Networks Awards in Birmingham, UK.
 As technical lead...
 Read more about Project wins industry innovation award

 Dr. Hsiao-Dong Chiang received his Ph.D. in Electrical Engineering from the University of California, Berkeley.
-He is currently a Professor of Electrical and Computer Engineering at Cornell University.
+He is currently a professor in the School of Electrical and Computer Engineering at Cornell University.
 Dr. Chiang is the founder of Bigwood Systems, Inc. (BSI), Ithaca, NY and Global Optimal Technology, Inc., Ithaca, NY.
 He was awarded a Chang-Jiang Chair professorship from 2006-2009.
-He was recognized as an IEEE Fellow in 1997 and became a Full Professor at Cornell in 1998.
+He was recognized as an IEEE Fellow in 1997 and became a full professor at Cornell in 1998.

 He and his group at Cornell have published more than 350 refereed journal and conference papers.
-The H-factor of his publication is 29.
+The h-index of his publications is 57.
 Dr. Chiang has been awarded 12 U.S. patents and four overseas patents, with another nine U.S. patents pending.
-He is currently on the Editorial Board of IEEE Japan and of the Journal of Electric Power Systems and Components.
+He was on the editorial board of both IEEE Japan and of the journal Electric Power Components and Systems.

 - 2011."ELITE: Ensemble of Optimal, Input-Pruned Neural Networks Using TRUST-TECH."IEEE Transactions on Neural Networks22(1): 96-109. .

-- 2010.Direct Methods for Stability Analysis of Electric Power Systems: Theoretical Foundation, BCU Methodologies, and Applications.: 494 pp..
-New York, United States:Wiley. .
+- 2011.Direct Methods for Stability Analysis of Electric Power Systems: Theoretical Foundation, BCU Methodologies, and Applications.: 494 pp. Hoboken, NJ, United States:Wiley. .